Solo User Guide

 kubectl config use-context <context-name>

-For a simple setup with a single node with a mirror node, explorer, and JSON RPC relay, you can follow these quick steps.
+For a simple setup with a single node plus mirror node, explorer, and JSON RPC relay, you can follow these quick steps.
 This is ideal for testing and development purposes.

 When you’re finished, you can tear down your Solo network just as easily: